omgardner/lan-file-sharer/README.md

 ## About
 This lets you easily share text, photos and other files between any device in your Local Area Network, such as your phone, laptop or desktop computer.

+## Why use this?
+- You don't want to use a cloud service to share your files between devices
+- you want a pretty and responsive UI to access a file server

 ## Technical Details
 Frontend:
 - ReactJS + Material UI

 Backend:
 - NodeJS + ExpressJS
 > the backend is acting as both the Model and Controller in the MVC pattern, since the files are statically hosted using ExpressJS